 What is the best firewood for camping?

 Before we dive into a few ways to get cheap firewood for camping, you need to understand the different types of wood available.
+After all, you want quality firewood for your outdoor fire pit.
 The three main types of wood are hardwood, softwood, and manufactured logs.

 Hardwood is the most expensive type of firewood, but it is also the longest-burning and most efficient.
 Hardwoods include oak, hickory, maple, and cherry.
 If you’re looking for cheap hardwood, your best bet is to find a local sawmill or firewood dealer.

 Softwood is the most common type of firewood and is generally less expensive than hardwood.
 Softwoods include pine, fir, spruce, and cedar.
 While softwood doesn’t burn as long as hardwood, it’s still a good option for those on a budget.

 Manufactured logs are made from sawdust and other wood waste products.
 These logs are generally the cheapest type of firewood, but they also don’t burn as long or as hot as hardwood or softwood.

 Another consideration is how seasoned the wood is.
 Seasoned wood is wood that has been cut and allowed to dry for at least six months.
 Seasoned wood burns better than unseasoned wood and is less likely to produce smoke and sparks.
 We often call unseasoned wood as being green.

 Now that you know the different types of wood available let’s look at how much you would need for a camping trip.

 How much firewood do I need for three nights camping?